Skip to content

 Build the Scene

-Using mainly white-toned tableware to keep the scene fresh and bright, he chose a white tea kettle plus a white teacup and saucer with gold trim.
-A golden teaspoon broke up the sea of white and added a glinting bit of class to the scene.
+Using mainly white-toned tableware to keep the scene fresh and bright, he chooses a white tea kettle plus a white teacup and saucer with gold trim.
+A golden teaspoon is used to break up the sea of white and add a glinting bit of class to the scene.
 Of course, what’s a quintessential breakfast scene without a croissant and a muffin?

-Then, a sheer white drape was clamped onto the edge of the DIY window for a “homey” effect, a small vase of blushing pink roses was added, and the scene was complete.
+Then, a sheer white drape is clamped onto the edge of the DIY window for a “homey” effect, a small vase of blushing pink roses is added, and the scene is complete.

 Time to get shooting.